MDSYN2019/MDNPPackage/README.md

 - Carbon nanotubes

 - Permutations of the C60 buckyball carbon nanoparticle

+- Insertion into systems by leveraging the polyply program - https://github.com/marrink-lab/polyply_1.0

 A large part of this package was inspired by this GSOC 2020 project - https://www.mdanalysis.org/2020/08/29/gsoc-report-cbouy/ - where MDAnalysis was merged with RDkit.
 More information about this package can be found in the documentation.